BogdanCatalin-Iacob/Mountain-Hiker/README.md

 ![Contact Page Wireframe]()<br>

 -   ### Limitations
-Due to no JavaScript functionality, apart from Bootstraps(JS/JQuery) used for the Modal Form as outlined in the Frameworks Libraries and
-Programs Used section, the contact forms will not store data or send email requests.
+Due to no JavaScript functionality the contact forms and modal forms will not store data or send email requests.
 ***
 ## Features

 -   ### Existing Features
-    - Let's Walk button on the index.html page opens up the booking modal form .
+    - FIND AN EVENT button on the index.html page opens up the events.html page.
+    - Modal form pop-up when Event is selected on events.html
     - Contact Form - This can be completed on the contact.html page and used in order to contact the organisation with any queries users may have.

-### Features Left to Implement
+-   ### Features Left to Implement
     - Users would like to have a forum incorporated into the Website.
 This feature was not implemented as part of the initial release but will be addressed in a future.
     - In order to implement the use of the proposed forum, signup and logins would have to be added.

 ***

 ## Technologies